AxelUser/aoc-2021/README.md

 shift left the array, set newborns to last element (`8`) and add the same value to the `6th` element (counter reset).
 Voilà, nice-looking and fast solution!
 However, no cool `Kotlin` stuff for today.

+# Day 7 - The Treachery of Whales

+Noting interesting about the solution.
+For first one the target position is median, but for the second it appears to be an average.
+The main problem was with this average, which for test data should be rounded from 4.9 -> 5.0, but for my input we should take floor.